apache/cloudstack-documentation/source/adminguide/templates.rst

       more prominent for users to select.
 The template will appear in the Featured Templates list.
 Only an administrator can make a template Featured.

+Note that uploading multi-disk templates is also supported.

 .. include:: templates/_bypass-secondary-storage-kvm.rst

 Uploading Templates and ISOs from a local computer
 -------------------------------------------